PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 # Eric Bavier

-As a young(ish) computer programmer, I had been running Gnu/Linux systems for about 7 years but wanted to find a project I could contribute back to.
+As a young(ish) computer programmer, I had been running GNU/Linux systems for about 7 years but wanted to find a project I could contribute back to.
 Fortunately, I came upon a release announcement for Guix after having poked around the GNU Hurd and Guile spheres.
 To me at the time Guix had the exact mix of upstart energy, optimism, and long-term vision that I was hoping to find.
-Over the years I've been able to contribute packages I use in both my personal and work lives, and I'm proud to have implemented the first version of `guix refresh --list-dependents`.
+2Over the years I've been able to contribute packages I use in both my personal and work lives, and I'm proud to have implemented the [first version of `guix refresh --list-dependents`.
 I've really loved how Guix allows me to easily move my environments around to different systems, and "rollback" gives me much peace of mind knowing that I can tinker with the system and recover should something go wrong.
 But probably my favorite part of Guix is the fantastic community I've seen grow around the project.
 It exemplifies the sort of caring, kind, supportive group I wish many other projects had.
 Together I know we'll be able to make advances on many fronts.
 In particular, I'd like to see further work on peer-to-peer substitutes delivery, a native build daemon, additional tools for managing relocatable pack collections, and continued leadership in bootstrapping.